Streamerbot/docs/streamerbot/3.api/_variables/TwitchUser.md

     type: boolean
     description: Is this user subscribed?
     value: True
+  - name: monthsSubscribed
+    type: number
+    description: The amount of months the user is subscribed
+    value: 3
   - name: isModerator
     type: boolean
     description: Is this user a moderator?